UPDATED June 30, 2020

 It’s an exciting way for public libraries to connect and work together to create a larger, more diverse collection for all of our patrons.

-Unfortunately, no. We do not have the ability to import your existing OverDrive loans, holds, history, tags, suggestions, or any other information from OverDrive/Libby, into cloudLibrary.
+We do not have the ability to import your existing OverDrive loans, history, tags, or suggestions from OverDrive/Libby, into cloudLibrary.

 What devices does cloudLibrary support?